nomoresomethingwentwrong/GLDM/README.md

 ### Training the latent diffusion model

 Make sure the encoder model is developed before proceeding to train the latent diffusion model.
 Configure the path to the encoder model checkpoint in `config_file`.
+Also remember to change the path variables likely to training the encoder and decoder.

 #### Training unconstrained model on GuacaMol dataset